greg-raven/Uncommon-Sense/_drafts/staging.md

 Absolute, arbitrary power over the lives, liberty and property of freemen exists nowhere in a republic, not even in the largest majority.
 Kentucky Declaration of Rights

-Do not be merciful, but be just, for mercy is bestowed upon the guilty criminal, while Justice is all that the innocent man requires.
+Do not be merciful, but be just, for mercy is bestowed upon the guilty criminal, while justice is all that the innocent man requires.
 Khalil Gibran

 The purpose of the Bill of Rights was to limit what the federal government could do.
 Any interpretation of a provision of the Bill of Rights as a grant of federal power is ipso facto wrong.
-L. A. Powe, Jr.
+L. A. Powe Jr.

 Politicians need human misery. ...
 Government's a disease masquerading as its own cure.
 L. Neil Smith